OUR TEAM: UNITED BY A COMMON VISION

 Program Coordinator, Soil & Climate Alliance

-Lindsey is the new Program Coordinator for the Soil & Climate Alliance through Green America’s Center for Sustainability Solutions.
+Lindsey is the Program Coordinator for the Soil & Climate Alliance through Green America’s Center for Sustainability Solutions.
 She supports general Soil & Climate Alliance operations and initiatives, assists with network events, and helps with the Nutrient Density Alliance.
 Interested in the intersection of climate and health, she focuses on work that promotes equitable food systems and regenerative agriculture.
 She is excited to bring her experience in project management, operational support, research, and communications to Soil & Climate Alliance initiatives.
 Lindsey is also passionate about the ways regenerative agritourism can support sustainable food systems and serves on the Sustainable and Regenerative Agriculture and Agritourism subcommittee of the Global Agritourism Network.
 Lindsey is also an alum of Terra.do’s Climate Farm School program.

 TINA OWENS